massgov/openmass/README.md

 ### Blackfire

 [Blackfire](http://blackfire.io/) is available for performance profiling of CLI or web requests.
-See `.env.example` for information on how to enable it, and the [Performance](https://github.com/massgov/openmass/blob/develop/docs/performance.md#blackfire) documentation on how to use it.
+See https://ddev.readthedocs.io/en/stable/users/blackfire-profiling/ and https://blackfire.io/docs/integrations/paas/ddev for information on how to enable it, and the [Performance](https://github.com/massgov/openmass/blob/develop/docs/performance.md#blackfire) documentation on how to use it.

 ### Email